 Understanding Your Maximum Eligible Loan Amount

-The COVID EIDL program determines how much money you can apply for based on how long you have been in business.
+The COVID EIDL program determines how much money you can apply for based on how long you have been in business, and it's called your maximum eligible amount.
+You can apply for an increase up to this amount.

 If your business was in operation on or before January 1, 2019, then you can use the following formula to calculate your maximum eligible loan amount: